-A Magnetic compass is an essential piece of any ones hiking gear, beginner or experianced, it should always be carried with you.(together with an area correct Topographical map)
+A Magnetic compass is an essential piece of any ones hiking gear, beginner or experienced, it should always be carried with you.(together with an area correct Topographical map)

-Learning how to use the compass is as important as carrying it, and for those who do not use a compass frequently enough to remember how, its worth keeping some brief notes some where in your pack to remind you when required.
+Learning how to use the compass is as important as carrying it, and for those who do not use a compass often enough to remember how, its worth keeping some brief notes in your pack to remind you when required.

 How does the Magnetic Compass Work